nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 ### 2. Create Watson Service

+> M: Create Watson Service**s**

 #### 2.1 Create Natural Language Understanding Service

 - On IBM Cloud, create a [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service.

+  > M: Provide detailed steps.
+Right from login.
+Assume the person has not used IBM Cloud at all.
+Tell about the plan to select

 ![nlu-service](doc/source/images/nlu-service.png)

 - In Natural Language Understanding Dashboard, Click on **Services Credentials**

+  > M: Click - make C small case

 - Click on **New credential** and add a service credential as shown.
 Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.

+  > M: Mention you can copy using the small two overlapping squares.

 ![](doc/source/images/create-nlu-credentials.gif)